2002 Minnesota gubernatorial election

-The 2002 Minnesota gubernatorial election took place on November 5, 2002 for the post of Governor of Minnesota.
+The 2002 Minnesota gubernatorial election took place on November 5, 2002 for the post of governor of Minnesota.
 Republican candidate Tim Pawlenty defeated Democratic candidate Roger Moe and Independence Party of Minnesota candidate Tim Penny.
-Due to personal reasons regarding the health of his spouse, incumbent Governor Jesse Ventura chose not to seek re-election.
-Pawlenty comfortably won the election, which was attributed in part to Moe's uninspired campaign, with Moe being dubbed a "cautious dullard" four years later by the City Pages.
+Incumbent Governor Jesse Ventura chose not to seek re-election.
+Pawlenty comfortably won the election, which was attributed in part to Moe's uninspired campaign, with Moe having been dubbed a "cautious dullard" four years later by the City Pages.